 It’s an exciting time for Irukandji with the addition of the Irukandji Sea Shelter.
 We were informed that in 2020, construction will begin on Sea Shelter’s Marine Animal Hospital for the rehabilitation of injured sea turtles, sharks, rays and other marine life.

 This facility in Port Stephens will be the only one of its kind between Taronga Zoo and Ballina.
 This shelter will provide a safe haven for injured or sick ocean creatures.
 We’re looking forward to hearing more about this as plans take shape and construction begins!

-Irukandji Shark and Ray Encounters is located at 686 Marsh Road, Bobs Farm.
+Irukandji Shark and Ray Encounters is located at 2 Jessie Road, Anna Bay.
 For more information, visit the Irukandji Shark and Ray Encounters website.

 Janice is a proud mum to two energetic girls who love spending their time dancing, exploring and just plain having fun.
 She followed her heart and relocated from overseas to Australia thirteen years ago.
 After six years in Sydney, Janice and her family made the decision to return to her husband’s hometown of Newcastle and with the amazing lifestyle Newcastle has to offer, they feel grateful to call this place home.
 She is passionate about embracing lifelong learning and making lasting memories with loved ones.